rbowsley/lamplighthelp/source/12-1-3_Groups-_Work-_Referral_and_Grant_Fields.markdown

 If you have added all the other filters that you need, and filled in the name and description on the first tab ('{{Group}} name'), scroll to the bottom of the page and click 'Save'.

-#### To identify new users - people attending the centre after 1st April 2019 that had never attended before then:
+#### To identify new users - people attending the centre after 1st April 2019 that had never attended before then

 Depending on your workflow, you can also use {{group}}s to show people you first worked with in a specific timeframe.
 This {{group}} includes {{people}} or {{org}}s who have a {{work}} record in the span of time that you're looking at, but do not have any {{work}} records before that point.